allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 It is most often used together with [Agile](http://en.wikipedia.org/wiki/Agile_software_development) development methodologies.
 But there’s no such thing as a free lunch and while it reduces some types of risk, MVP also introduces some risks of its own.

-The idea of a Minimum Viable Product is to build a Product with the Minimum set of features which allow it to be usable in practice (Viable) for at least some usage scenarios.
+The idea of a Minimum Viable Product is to build a product with the minimum set of features which allows it to be usable in practice
+(viable) for at least some usage scenarios.
 It should be delivered to a limited group of users who become beta-testers and provide feedback.
 Further development or abandonment of the project should be planned based on the feedback received from the MVP.

 What people tend to forget is that “V” in MVP stands for “[Viable](http://www.merriam-webster.com/dictionary/viable)”.